ipduh/OpenBTS-Testcall-Portable/README.md

 ## Copyright & Legal

+Please see LEGAL and LICENSE before using this piece of software. <br>
 Same with the original Range Networks License.
-Please see LEGAL and LICENSE.